geoSkogen/bl-api-client/readme.txt

   If you're using a tracking line for the primary phone number on your GMB listing, enter it in the field provided or the lookup will fail.

+3) Page 3 : Authorize the Automated Tasks

+  Plugin requires the user to manually confirm the Business Name entered in Locale #1 Business Name in order for WordPress to schedule the automated review import tasks.
+Choose a lookback window; this determines the scope of the API call and how often the review fetch tasks run if they are automated.

+4) Page 4 : Deploy single review fetch API Calls in manual mode (optional)

+  Please note that manual deployment currently results in a blocking call.
+  This requires the API call execution to complete prior to pageload!
+It will take a minute.

-3) Page 3 : BL Client Activity - The Call Now Feature
+5) Page 5 : BL Client Activity

   The Activity Page displays each status report from the last batch of API Calls.
   The Activity Page also displays a summary of recent reviews BrightLocal looked up.
   This is not what the user sees on the reviews page, i.e., it is not the shortcode output.
-(Call Now is under construction - Call Now feature is coming soon - sorry not sorry)

-4) Page 4 : Authorize the Automated Tasks

-  Plugin requires the user to manually confirm the Business Name entered in Locale #1 Business Name in order for WordPress to schedule the automated review import tasks.

 ================================================================================